Evidence for Disorder Induced Delocalization in Graphite

 To allow a comparison with previous experiments, we also investigate macroscopic NG and HOPG samples, again measuring both $\rho_{ab}$ and $\rho_c$.
-Due to the geometry used, corrections are small and not necessary for the macroscopic samples.
+Due to the geometry used, corrections due to a spreading of the current flow are small and not necessary for the macroscopic samples.
+On the other hand, the overestimation of the sample thickness due to a large anisotropy is still present, as in previous studies.
 The values obtained are also added to Fig.\,\ref{stepdep}, together with typical values from literature \cite{edman, primak, royal}.
 We find decent agreement between our macroscopic data and previous measurements, reproducing here again the large discrepancy in $\rho_c$ between HOPG and NG in macroscopic samples.

 Next, we turn to the temperature dependence $\rho_c(T)$ of the macroscopic samples \cite{ExpTemp}.
 For HOPG, we find a non-metallic $\rho_c$ at high $T$ ($d\rho_c/dT < 0$), see Fig.\,\ref{tdep} (a).
 Around $40\,$K, $\rho_c$ displays a rather shallow maximum, in good agreement with previous HOPG measurements \cite{royal}.
-In contrast, macroscopic Indian NG behaves weakly metallic and monotonic down to $4\,$K (shown in Fig.\,\ref{tdep} (b)), also in agreement with previous NG data \cite{primak}.
-Overall, our data from macroscopic samples fully agrees with the literature, giving us confidence that a comparison of the exfoliated samples with literature is appropriate.
+In contrast, macroscopic Indian NG behaves weakly metallic and monotonic down to $4\,$K [see Fig.\,\ref{tdep} (b)], also in agreement with previous NG data \cite{primak}.
+Overall, our data from macroscopic samples fully agrees with the literature, indicating that our NG and HOPG is of comparable quality to that used in the literature, thus giving us confidence that a comparison of the exfoliated samples with literature is appropriate.

 The temperature dependence of the exfoliated nano-graphite samples are shown in Fig.\,\ref{tdep} (c) and (d), normalized to the high-$T$ value.
 In most samples, $\rho_{ab}(T)$ is metallic and monotonous, as expected, and in agreement with macroscopic data \cite{primak, soule}.
-In two specimens, $\rho_{ab}$ is weakly non-monotonic.
+In two specimens, $\rho_{ab}$ exhibits a shallow maximum.
 This seems to occur occasionally in nanoscale samples, as previously reported \cite{kim, esquinazi}.
-Interestingly, $\rho_c(T)$ of all nanostep samples is qualitatively the same, showing a non-metallic and non-monotonic temperature dependence, qualitatively identical to macroscopic HOPG, and clearly different from the macroscopic NG data.
+Remarkably, $\rho_c(T)$ of all nanostep samples is qualitatively the same, showing a non-metallic and non-monotonic temperature dependence, qualitatively identical to macroscopic HOPG, and clearly different from the macroscopic NG data.
 We emphasize that the non-metallic $\rho_c(T)$ combined with the large anisotropy $R_A$ constitutes anomalous behavior for all nanoscale samples.
 In contrast, only macroscopic HOPG is anomalous, not macroscopic NG.